T-REX 2X Inverse MSTR Daily Target ETF (MSTZ) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-T-REX 2X Inverse MSTR Daily Target ETF (MSTZ) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $100.8M, listed on CBOE, carrying a beta of -2.43 to the broader market.
-The fund, under normal circumstances, invests in swap agreements that provide 200% inverse (opposite)daily exposure to MSTR equal to at least 80% of the fund’s net assets (plus borrowings for investment purposes). public since 2024-09-18.
+T-REX 2X Inverse MSTR Daily Target ETF (MSTZ) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $302.8M, listed on CBOE, carrying a beta of -2.25 to the broader market.
+This fund generally commits a minimum of 80% of its net assets, along with any borrowed capital for investment purposes, into swap agreements. public since 2024-09-18.

 Spot Price